- Next Estimated Jackpot GBP 9,000,000

 How to Play

-Draws take place on Wednesday and Saturday evening, with ticket sales closing at 07:30 p.m.
-GMT/BST and officially opening again at 09:00 p.m. on the evening of each draw.
+Draws take place on Wednesday and Saturday evening, with ticket sales closing at 7:30 p.m.
+GMT/BST and officially opening again at 9:00 p.m.
+GMT/BST on the evening of each draw.

-To win, your six numbers must match exactly the six main balls drawn from the machine; a seventh 'bonus ball' is also drawn, and this is only used for the second-tier prize of 5+1 matches, with a payout around £50,000.
+To win, your six numbers must match exactly the six main balls drawn from the machine; a seventh 'bonus ball' is also drawn, and this is only used for the second-tier prize of 5+1 matches, with a payout around £1 million.

-Although the jackpot now has odds of more than 1 in 45 million, it is capped at £55 million, and cascades down to be shared by second-tier 5+1 winners once it passes that level.
+Although the jackpot has odds of more than 1 in 45 million, it can rollover five times.
+If on the sixth draw no one wins the big prize, it cascades down to be shared by all five tiers based on preset percentages.

-Overall, the odds of winning are 1 in 9.3, although the lowest prize is simply a free entry into a future draw.
+Overall, the odds of winning are 1 in 9.3, although the lowest prize is simply a free lucky dip entry into a future draw.

 First UK National Lottery Draw: 19th November 1994